How to Improve Building Operations, Facilities, and Workplace Strategy

 Making sure the why behind addressing these pillars is in line with your business goals and values as an organization is going to be the first step before you look at vendors, integration and the functionality of tools.

-Each organization or business is going to have its own areas that will have the biggest impact on their success.
 Prioritizing certain areas that need attention at that time and aligning them with your business values and goals is going to make integration and long-term use that much more lucrative.

 Pillar 1 – Facilities

-The first pillar (in no order) of your real estate is going to be the facilities and infrastructure that run throughout your campus and buildings.
+The first pillar of your real estate is going to be the facilities and infrastructure that run throughout your campus and buildings.
 HVAC, lighting, energy use, security, doorways, the lists can be extensive.
 Effective facilities management is grounded in data collection and using said data to help the organization make informed decisions on optimizing performance.

 Facilities management benefits greatly from new and emerging technologies, from IoT to digital twins and their visualization capabilities, innovative ways to improve data collection and monitor how your building systems operate are advancing every year.